jeshernandez/RosterIngester/README.md

 and copy the sqljdbc_auth.dll to C:\Program Files\Java\jre_Version\bin

 ## Formal Testing
-Testing is done on three real Rosters.
+Unit tests are in RosterIngester/src/tests.

+Development Testing: three real Rosters in the (TODO) folder.
 (TODO)

 ## Production